jodaelliott/Quantum-Espresso-Introduction/basicCommandLine.md

 ## What is the Terminal?

-## What should I use the terminal?
+## Why should we use the terminal?

-## How should I access the terminal then?
+## How can I access the terminal?

 ## How to exectute commands